Geography of Belize: Geology

 Belizean geology consists largely of varieties of limestone, with the notable exception of the Maya Mountains, a large uplifted block of intrusive Paleozoic granite and sediments running northeast to southwest across the south-central part of the country.
 Several major faults rive these highlands, but much of Belize lies outside the tectonically active zone that underlies most of Central America.
 During the Cretaceous Period, what is now the western part of the Maya Mountains stood above sea level, creating the oldest land surface in Central America, the Mountain Pine Ridge plateau.

 The hilly regions surrounding the Maya Mountains are formed from Cretaceous limestone.
 These areas are characterized by a karst topography that is typified by numerous sinkholes, caverns, and underground streams.
 In contrast to the Mountain Pine Ridge, some of the soils in these regions are quite fertile and have been cultivated during at least the past 4,000 years.

 Much of the northern half of Belize lies on the Yucatán Platform, a tectonically stable region.
 Although mostly level, this part of the country also has occasional areas of hilly, karst terrain, such as the Yalbac Hills along the western border with Guatemala and the Manatee Hills between Belize City and Dangriga.
 Alluvial deposits of varying fertility cover the relatively flat landscapes of the coastal plains.

 Environmental issues

 Environmental degradation issues in Belize include deforestation, water pollution from sewage, industrial effluents, agricultural runoff, and solid waste disposal.

 Belize is party to the Basel Convention, Convention on Biological Diversity, Ramsar Convention, CITES, Convention on the Prevention of Marine Pollution by Dumping of Wastes and Other Matter, International Convention for the Regulation of Whaling, Montreal Protocol, MARPOL 73/78, United Nations Convention on the Law of the Sea, United Nations Convention to Combat Desertification, and United Nations Framework Convention on Climate Change.

+Climate change

+Belize is highly vulnerable to climate change due to its low-lying coastal areas, diverse ecosystems, and economic reliance on tourism and agriculture.
+Rising sea levels and coastal erosion threaten coastal communities and coral reefs.
+Warming ocean temperatures are causing coral bleaching, which impacts biodiversity and fisheries.
+Extreme weather events, such as hurricanes and floods, have become more frequent and intense, damaging infrastructure and livelihoods.

+As a country, Belize's 2023 greenhouse gas emissions are relatively low (7.46 million tonnes), however, it ranks as the 13th highest country for per capita emissions, at 18.13 tonnes per person.
+Land use change and forestry together is the highest source of emissions in Belize.
+The government has committed to net zero emissions by 2050 and has developed climate resilience and adaptation plans.